 1. Expansion of Teaching and Research Facilities

-Your donation will help provide excellent facilities for the classrooms and seminar rooms in our new home.
+Your donation will be used to provide excellent facilities for the classrooms and seminar rooms in our home.

-Almost 40 percent of GraSPP’s student body comes from overseas, the highest in the university.
-These students come from almost thirty countries, contributing to a truly cosmopolitan campus.
+Almost 50 percent of GraSPP’s student body comes from overseas, the highest in the university.
+International students so far have come from 65 countries, contributing to a truly cosmopolitan campus.

 Your donation will be used for funding for scholarships, both for international students coming to Japan and Japanese students overseas.